-- Maintaining member training and development through the Member Development Steering Group - Developing leadership skills and capacity across the Council - Developing our approach to workforce planning - Encouraging quality mark accreditation in service areas where appropriate - Maintaining and developing our personal development and performance review systems - Cascading regular information to Members and staff by paper and electronic means, having regard to diversity issues - (f) Engaging with local people and other stakeholders to ensure robust public accountability.
+- A comprehensive induction process is run for Members including compulsory training for those on regulatory committees, together with regular training sessions during the year. - Maintaining member training and development through the Member Development Steering Group - Developing leadership skills of senior management - Developing our approach to workforce planning - Maintaining and developing our personal development and performance review systems - Cascading regular information to Members and staff by paper and electronic means, having regard to diversity issues

+(f) Engaging with local people and other stakeholders to ensure robust public accountability.